robinasaki/TradeTitans/project_specification.md

 it and view information about the stocks in the portfolio.

 ## Task 2: Writing the specification
-The fundamental functions of the program will include stock tracking, quotes tracking, historical quotes, and creating personalized stock portfolio.
+The fundamental functions of the program will include current and historical stock, ETF, and commodity quote tracking, and creating and following the value of a personalized stock portfolio over time.

-The program will also
-have a stock simulation mode, where the program allows users to stimulate a hypothetical stock portfolio and allows the user to stimulate stock exchanges, which includes buy, sell, deposit, withdraw, dividend payments, and more using the real-world data.
+The program will have a stock simulation mode, where the program allows users to simulate a hypothetical stock portfolio and allows the user to simulate deposits, withdrawals, and stock & ETF buys and sells.
+Dividend payments and more will be automatically tracked using real-world data.

 ## Task 5: Scheduled Meeting Time + Mode of Communication